-The best case scenario is that we stay present to our emotions – despite signals that we are going to be eaten alive by the emotional monster of the moment – process our intense negative emotions, update our expectations about life, then enjoy the reward that follows – a burst of endorphins.
+The best case scenario is that we stay present to our emotions – despite signals that we are going to be eaten alive by the emotional monster of the moment – process our intense negative emotions, update our expectations about life, and then enjoy the reward that follows – a burst of endorphins.

 Children experience the hidden pathway